Project Details

 • Inter-array cables

-• Offshore Export Cable Corridor – where the offshore electrical infrastructure, consisting of two export cables, will be routed from the OSP to landfall.
+• Offshore Export Cable Corridor – where the offshore electrical infrastructure (subsea export cable(s)) will be routed from the OSP to landfall.

 Offshore Cables